The Santa Cruz mountains are a cordilleran belt in California where the mesmerizing views are a sight to behold for the eyes.

 2. A Pinch of History

-Once Santa Cruze was home to the Awaswa-speaking Ohlone Native Americans.
+Once, Santa Cruze was home to the Awaswa-speaking Ohlone Native Americans.
 Later, the area was explored by the Spaniard Don Gaspar del Portal in 1769.

 He named the hillocks aloft the river running through Santa Cruz, meaning “Holy Cross” in Spanish.

-In 1791 Spanish missionaries founded their mission, Mission Santa Cruz, in Santa Cruz.
+1791, Spanish missionaries founded their mission, Mission Santa Cruz, in Santa Cruz.
 They completed ‘The Mission Santa Cruz’ in September 1791 as the 12th California Mission.

 By the 1820s, the area came under Mexican control, then Americans took power in 1846.
 In 1850, California became a state, and Santa Cruz County was the twenty-seventh original county.